Skip to content

 Rasmus Enstrom

-Rasmus Enstrom is one of the most prolific goal scorers in modern Swedish floorball, consistently topping the SSL scoring charts.
+Rasmus Enstrom is one of the most prolific goal scorers in today's Swedish floorball, consistently topping the SSL scoring charts.
 His explosive acceleration, clinical finishing, and ability to create chances out of nothing make him a nightmare for defenders.
 Enstrom has been a key figure in Sweden's national team success and is widely considered one of the best attackers in the world game.

 Alexander Galante Carlstrom